Shyp/sails/test/benchmarks/README.md

 ### Goals

 These tests are related to benchmarking the performance of different parts of Sails.
 For now, our benchmark tests should be "integration" or "acceptance" tests.
-By that, I mean they should measure a specific "user action" (e.g. running `sails new`, running `sails lift`, sending an HTTP request to a dummy endpoint, connecting a Socket.io client, etc.).
+By that, I mean they should measure a specific "user action" (e.g. running `sails new`, running `sails lift`, sending an HTTP request to a dummy endpoint, etc.).